AbrJA/anomaly-detector/README.md

 The script will generate two main outputs:

-- Console Logs: Detailed logs will be printed to the console, showing the training process, model metrics, and the anomaly detection summary.
+- **Console Logs**: Detailed logs will be printed to the console, showing the training process, model metrics, and the anomaly detection summary.

-- Output File: A new CSV file (as specified in file_output in config.json) will be created, containing the test data with a new anomaly column (True for anomalies, False otherwise).
+- **Output File**: A new CSV file (as specified in file_output in config.json) will be created, containing the test data with a new anomaly column (True for anomalies, False otherwise).

 ## Model Management